 'Frohnleiten' Barrenwort has butter yellow flowers with good strong color in April and May.
 It does well in dry shade and is semi-evergreen.
 The new leaves have red veining in spring, which shows up again in the fall.

 Purple Lovegrass is a short warm season grass which is best planted in mass.
 The effect is stunning when Eragrostis spectabilis comes into bloom in August and September.
 The airy panicles are bright shades of reddish purple, making a showy carpet over sandy, dry and infertile soils.
 In the fall the foliage takes on shades of reddish bronze.
-This tough native provides good erosion control.
+This tough native provides good erosion control and a good choice for green roofs.
+It is a good choice for roadside planting as it can handle infertile, road salt and polluted soils adjacent to the pavement.

 ‘Big Blue’ Sea Holly is an amazingly different color addition to the well-drained garden.
 It has silvery green thistle-like foliage which is topped by glowing blue stems and flowers.
 The blooms in June look like tiny blue artichokes, and are held well above the leaves.
-Thriving in dry sandy sites, Eryngium ‘Big Blue’ is also deer resistant.
+The more sun this plant recieves the more intensely colored the blue flowers will be.
+Eryngium ‘Big Blue’ withstands salty, coastal winds and sandy soil so a very good choice for seaside plantings.

 Rattlesnake Master is an interesting oddity for unusual perennials borders, with grayish green spiny leaves from which spring its very tall flower spikes in July and August.
 The blooms are a pale silvery blue and look somewhat like round thistles.
 Tolerant of both dry and moist conditions, this dramatic looking native got its name from the formerly held theory that its sap cured rattle snake bites.
 As Dr. Alan Armitage says so succinctly, "Fat chance".
 Butterflies love it.